Xaaris/monocular-vision-based-obstacle-detection/readme.md

 The red arrows are the object's predicted trajectory.
 The faint green crosses in the middle of the objects represents the uncertainty of the Kalman Filter at that step.
+One can see that it shrinks the longer an object is tracked successfully.